grafana/grafana/docs/sources/features/datasources/stackdriver.md

 2. In the side menu under the `Dashboards` link you should find a link named `Data Sources`.
 3. Click the `+ Add data source` button in the top header.
 4. Select `Stackdriver` from the *Type* dropdown.
-5. Upload or paste in the Service Account Key (JWT) file.
-See below for steps to create one.
+5. Upload or paste in the Service Account Key file.
+See below for steps on how to create a Service Account Key file.

 > NOTE: If you're not seeing the `Data Sources` link in your side menu it means that your current user does not have the `Admin` role for the current organization.